AVL Support Knowledge Base

 Follow these simple steps to render the video for this coming weekend.

-Download and save the preset
+Download and Save the Preset:

-Importing the preset
+Importing the Preset:

-Export the sequence
+Export the Sequence:

-With your sequence or timeline selected, choose File > Export > Media
+With your sequence or timeline selected, choose File > Export > Media.

-Import the preset
+Import the Preset:

-First, select the Format dropdown and select DNxHR/DNxHD MXF OP1a.
+First, select the Format dropdown and select "DNxHR/DNxHD MXF OP1a".

-Choose the preset
+Choose the Preset:

-Name the preset
+Name the Preset:

 You'll be requested to name the preset.
 The screenshot above shows an example of what you could name it.

-Use the preset
+Use the Preset:

 Once you name the file, select the newly imported preset from the preset dropdown.

-If you are ready and can give up your computer for a while, click the Export button.
-If you need some time and want to export this while at lunch, click the Queue button to send the sequence to Media Encoder.
-Keep reading to learn how to use Media Encoder to render other videos without having Premiere open.
+If you are ready, click the Export button; this process may take a while, so please be patient.
+If you need time and want to export this while at lunch or during a break, click the Queue button to send the sequence to Media Encoder.

-Using Media Encoder
+Using Media Encoder:

-Export video to Media Encoder
+Export video to Media Encoder:

 Select File > Export > Media.

-Select Send to Media Encoder.
+Select "Send to Media Encoder".

-Import preset
+Import Preset:

-Next, similarly to what we did in Premiere, you'll need to import the ProTools preset.
-Select the Import Presets icon.
-It will be a folder with an arrow pointing right from the left side.
+Similarly to what we did in Premiere, you will need to import the ProTools preset.
+Select the "Import Presets" icon.
+It will be a folder with an arrow pointing to the right from the left corner (of the icon).

 The preset now appears under the User Presets and Groups setting of the Preset Browser.
-Have we said preset enough yet?

-Drag and drop the preset to apply
+Drag and Drop the Preset to Apply:

-Ready to render
+Ready to Render:

-Make sure you click on the output file path to tell Encoder where to save the rendered file.
+Make sure you click on the output file path to tell Encoder where to save the rendered file, then click the green play button to start the queue in the top right corner.

-Need Help
+Need Help?

-If you encounter any issues, we are always here to help.
-Please don't hesitate to reach out.
+If you encounter any issues, we are always here to help, please don't hesitate to reach out.

-For the nerds among us... the photo below is a screenshot of the video compression settings we have found that work really well without having any adverse effects in ProTools.
+The photo below is a screenshot of the video compression settings we have found that work really well without having any adverse effects in ProTools.

 Previous Article ProTools Computer: Checking/Changing Dante Interface Setting